 Ahead of our trip to Villa Pia in Umbria we spent 36 hours in Bologna with Kids.
-Read on to see what we got up to and what are our top tips.
+Read on to see what we got up to and what are our top tips for things to do in Bologna with Kids.

 Tip: If you’ve not used this function on Skyscanner before then you really should, it’s a fantastic way of finding cheap flights if you’re flexible as to where to go.
 It’s how we ended up spending February half term in Porto in 2018 and February half term in Lisbon in 2017.
 Flights for both trips were under £250 for the 5 of us.